 3. Associating things with Food

 Do you grab your rat while your hands smell food?
 Well, rats tend to smell the food scent on your hand and then think that your hand is the food.
 This makes the rat bite you.
+Speaking of which, read our article on whether or not you can feed your pet rat cheese.

 Tips to Prevent Getting Bitten